siscia/easy-hire/_draft/pyspider.md

 + `setup.py`, this file is a python script that set the system ready to go.

-Already from just the root of the project we can say that it is been developed in an extremelly professional way, if you are writing any open source this level is what is expected.
+Already from just the root of the project we can say that it is been developed in an extremely professional way, if you are writing any open source this level is what is expected.

 ### pyspider